Lesson Making a withdrawal

 • You must complete the RC725 (Request to Make a Qualifying Withdrawal) form and upload it to your account (more on this later in the article).

-• You must place the withdrawal request online by going to my.questrade.com > Requests > Withdraw funds, and attest that you are making the withdrawal for the purchase of a qualifying home.
+• You must place the withdrawal request online by logging in, going to Move money > Withdrawal, and attest that you are making the withdrawal for the purchase of a qualifying home.

 • You must be a first-time home buyer (see below).